kauy/powercli/README.md

 # powercli
-Scripts on powercli to help daily ops
+Just a collection of powercli scripts developed to help daily ops